Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

 # If NOT an plugin, delete all lines up to '# BEGIN MARKDOWN CONTENT'

 params: # metadata about your plugin
-  name: # name of the plugin in Kong
+  name: # name of the plugin in Kong (may differ from name: above)
   api_id:
     # boolean - whether this plugin can be applied to an API [[this needs more]]
   service_id: